Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimator Examples

 \end{itemize}

 Then for $\hat\eta_n = n^{-1}\sum_{i=1}^n \eta^\wedge_i$, we have

 with some constant $C(a,A)$ depending on $a,A$. \end{lemma}

 \begin{remark} the $\eta_i$ vectors in Lemma~\ref{summable lemma using gamma function} may belong to the same real-vector space $\mathbb{R}^J$ for a fixed, positive integer $J$.
 It is also possible that they belong to vector spaces of different dimensions, that is, $\eta_i\in\mathbb{R}^{J_i}$ where $J_i$ is a sequence of positive integers.
-The latter case is especially important when we prove the stability of Sieve-type SGD estimators (Theorem~\ref{th: stability sieve with shrinkage}).
-To accommodate the varying dimension case, we used the $\wedge$ sign when defining the average vector $\hat\eta_n$: for vectors of lower dimension, we need to embed them into the higher dimensions and fill the extra entries with $0$. \end{remark}
+The latter case is especially important when we prove the stability of Sieve-type SGD estimators (Theorem~\ref{th: stability sieve with shrinkage}). \end{remark}

 \begin{proof} Our readers can take $a = 0$ for the first pass which alleviates the technical complexity.
-For the ease of notation, we use $E_j$ to denote the conditional expectation $E[\cdot | F^j]$.
+For the ease of notation, we use $\mathbb{E}_j$ to denote the conditional expectation $\mathbb{E}[\cdot | F^j]$.

 By our assumption \eqref{eq:exponential contraction for technical lemma}, we have that for any $k > i \geq j$:

 Iterate the above argument we have:

 Apply Jensen's inequality, we also have: